TRISOMY 9 & SSI BENEFITS

 WHAT ARE THE FINANCIAL LIMITS FOR SSI BENEFITS?

 In addition to being found disabled, in order to win SSI benefits, you must also meet Social Security’s income and resource rules.
-Learn more about the SSI asset limits.
+Learn about the SSI asset limits.
+Additionally, review the recent changes in SSI rules.

 In order to qualify for SSI benefits your countable income cannot exceed the federal benefit rate (FBR).
 As of January 1, 2024, the SSI benefit for an individual is $943 and $1,415 for an eligible couple.
 Some states give additional payments on top of the Federal SSI benefit.

-Your income includes money you are paid for working, the value of free food or shelter, and money from other sources such as your spouse and family.
+Your income includes money you are paid for working.
+It also includes the value of free food or shelter and money from other sources, such as your spouse and family.
 Additionally, your countable income includes veterans benefits and unemployment benefits.
-However, only a portion of your spouse’s income is attributed to you by the SSA.
+However, only a portion of your spouse’s income is deemed to you by the SSA.

 There are also some types of income that the SSA doesn’t consider when figuring out your income.
 Here are some examples: